wenyaoc/COMP3222-lab/README.md

-# COMP3222/9222 Digital Circuits and Systems lab
+# labs for COMP3222/9222 Digital Circuits and Systems

 board： DE0